Senior Honors Thesis

 The Senior Honors Thesis (CSHD 198)

-1. have been on the Dean's List at least twice prior to senior year
+1. Have been on the Dean’s List at least twice prior to senior year

-2. have at least a 3.4 GPA
+2. Have at least a 3.4 GPA

 The Senior Honors Thesis Proposal

-The proposal should contain the following information:
+The proposal should contain the following elements:

-4. an outline of the proposed methodology and a proposed data analysis plan.
+4. An outline of the proposed methodology

 Timetable for a Senior Honors Thesis